 How you can help prevent this

 Thankfully, there are some simple steps you can take to help your loved ones deal with debts that remain after you’re gone.
 Start by making a list of your debts and ensuring you have enough super and other assets to cover them.
-It could also be worth considering final expenses insurance.
+It could also be worth considering Funeral Insurance.

-Final expenses insurance gives your family a valuable payout if you pass away.
-A final expenses payout is there for your family to use however they wish – including paying bills and other expenses you’ve left behind.
+Funeral Insurance gives your family a valuable payout if you pass away.
+A Funeral Insurance payout is there for your family to use however they wish – including paying bills and other expenses you’ve left behind.

-Best of all, if you have enough final expenses cover to take care of your bills, you can be confident that your assets will be left for your family, not frittered away on bills.
+Best of all, if you have enough Funeral Insurance cover to take care of your bills, you can be confident that your assets will be left for your family, not frittered away on bills.
 So you can relax knowing your loved ones will be taken care of financially, even when you’re not around.

 Find out more